joefearnley/highfashion/README.md

         'error': 'No [parameter] is specified'
     }

-When a HTTP POST is sucessful, a response in the following format will be returned:
+When a HTTP POST is successful, a response in the following format will be returned:

     {